DTJF/libpruio/src/doc/_3_pins.md

 QEP is available on a subset of the header pins.
 Each of the three PWMSS subsystems contains a QEP module.
-(The QEP module of PWMSS-2 can get connected on two sets of to the header pins.)
+(The QEP module of PWMSS-2 can get connected on two sets of the header pins.)

 The module can operate in different modes, and depending on the mode it operates on a different set of input signals (header pins).
 Function QepMod::config() is used to specify the operational mode of the module.
 It configures one or more header pins, depending on the first parameter *Ball*.
-And depending on the mode (and the number of input pins), either
+Depending on the mode (and the number of input pins), either

 - speed, or
 - speed, direction and position